jacobkuchta/test/README.md

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200"'>

 My name is Jacob Kuchta 😃.
 I am from Arlington, Virginia and currently working for Booz Allen Hamilton as Data Scientist.
-I love to travel and learn new things.:earth_africa:
+I love to travel and learn new things. ✈️
-## 👯 Adventures in Data Science
+## 💻 Adventures in Data Science
 * University of Virginia (UVA) MS in Data Science Program
 * Booz Allen Hamilton (BAH) Data Science 5k
 ## ⚡ Technologies
 Talk to me about:
 -  Leveraging actionable insights using large datasets in **R and Python**.
-## Hello World!!
+## 🌍 Hello World!!
 - 💬 Ask me about anything an everything.